Education

 Beyond the Classroom

-International Fieldwork Rollins education professors lead field studies to destinations like Rwanda, China, and the Netherlands, focusing on topics like education in rural schools, the education of immigrants, and Anne Frank schools.
+International Fieldwork Rollins education professors lead field studies to destinations like Rwanda, South Korea, and Krakow, focusing on topics like education in rural schools, instructional strategies in urban schools, and teaching about the Holocaust.

 Undergraduate and Graduate Research Faculty and students frequently collaborate on school-based research.
 Recent settings include a local first-grade classroom and Rollins’ Hume House Child Development & Student Research Center, a laboratory preschool that serves children of all abilities and creates opportunities for research and learning with undergraduates.